KrzysztofKapica/DataAnonymizerMongoDB/README.md

 |-----README.md
 ```

 # Usage

-- In Linux terminal go to 'image-server' directory and type down 'node server.js'.
+- In Linux terminal go to 'image-server' directory and type down **node server.js**.
 This command will start a server side of the application.
-- In Linux termianl fo to 'src' directory and type down 'npm start'.
-This command will sart front end side of the application.
-And you'll be able to use the application in Chrome browser at 'http://localhost:3000/' URL.
+- In Linux termianl go to 'src' directory and type down **npm start**.
+This command will sart a front-end side of the application.
+And you will be able to use the application in Chrome browser at http://localhost:PORT/ URL.

+**IMPORTANT NOTE:** this application works properly only in Chrome browser!

+# MongoDB database

-For example one document of metadata on MongoDB database looks like this:
+Example of one document of metadata on MongoDB database:
 ```bash
   {
     "_id": "6715569eeecdefd4d8ab3df7",